pulumi/pulumi-policy-opa/README.md

 implementing policy rules using [an SDK in a general purpose language](https://github.com/pulumi/pulumi-policy) this bridge lets you author Pulumi Crossguard policies using OPA and `.rego` syntax.

-## How to build and distribute
+## How to use OPA with Pulumi CrossGuard

-The binary this repo builds is not intended to be run directly.
-It produces a plugin named `pulumi-policy-opa` which, when packaged with a set of OPA rules in the `rules/` directory, can be loaded by the Pulumi plugin system.

 First, install the OPA policy analyzer plugin.